profsmith89/ctps/_sources/chap13.md

 We began this chapter saying that the right tool will make our problems easy.
 Regular expressions were the right tool for grabbing the data we wanted out of the Python interpreter's error messages, and the programming aspects of the shell were the right tool automating all we wanted done behind one simple command, which we built.
 We saw several ways to execute `rewrite.py`, and one of them turned out to be an elegant solution to our problem.

-\[Version 20240827\]
+\[Version 20240926\]

-[^fn1]: The undefined name is one line 5 of \`broken.py\`.
+[^fn1]: The undefined name is on line 5 of \`broken.py\`.

+[^fn2]: Recall, from our visualization of the work of a function call in the ALEs for Chapters 3 and 12, that a frame is added to a program's stack in its data memory whenever we make a function call.
+Among other information, this frame contains the location of the calling statement.
+It's a stack because the frame on the top of the stack corresponds to the currently executing function, and it is removed when this function returns (i.e., last frame added is the first one removed).

-[^fn2]: This approach should remind you of the shimming operation we performed in Chapter 5, where we wanted to make only small changes to a library's API or its operation.
+[^fn3]: This approach should remind you of the shimming operation we performed in Chapter 5, where we wanted to make only small changes to a library's API or its operation.
 This same problem-solving approach is applicable with programs if you take advantage of the programmable nature of the shell (or whatever is the computational environment in which you run your programs).

-[^fn3]: The shell is an example of a command line interface (CLI), where commands are expressed in text at a command prompt.
+[^fn4]: The shell is an example of a command line interface (CLI), where commands are expressed in text at a command prompt.

-[^fn4]: Yes, you can ask the \`man\` command to describe itself (i.e., you'd type \`man man\`), or any other shell command.
+[^fn5]: Yes, you can ask the \`man\` command to describe itself (i.e., you'd type \`man man\`).

-[^fn5]: In an absolute path, I've used forward slashes (\`/\`) to indicate where one folder's name ends and the next begins.
+[^fn6]: In an absolute path, I've used forward slashes (\`/\`) to indicate where one folder's name ends and the next begins.
 This is the convention for the operating system (OS) on which I'm running.
-Some OSes (e.g., Windows) use backward slashes (\`\\\`) rather than forward slashes.
+Some OSes (e.g., Windows) use backward slashes (\`\\\\\`) rather than forward slashes.

+[^fn7]: You won't find \`python32\` in the distribution for \`chap13\`.
+You'll create it later in the chapter.
+But when it is eventually there, \`./python32\` says you want \`python32\` in the working directory!

-[^fn6]: When I say built-in, I mean that the shell knows what to do based solely on the command name (e.g., when we type the command \`echo\`).
+[^fn8]: When I say built-in, I mean that the shell knows what to do based solely on the command name (e.g., when we type the command \`echo\`).
 It doesn't search the filesystem looking for an executable file with this name.

-[^fn7]: Yes, that dollar sign is part of the shell variable name.
+[^fn9]: Yes, that dollar sign is part of the shell variable name.
 In Chapter 1 under the section titled "Valid names in Python" I described the rules involved in creating valid variable names in Python.
 Basically, these names must start with a letter or an underscore character.
 In contrast, the shell has a different set of rules.
 For example, shell variables names must start with a dollar-sign character.

-[^fn8]: Notice that the shell considers \`hi\` and \`there\` to be literal strings and not shell variables, since they don't start with a dollar sign.
+[^fn10]: Notice that the shell considers \`hi\` and \`there\` to be literal strings and not shell variables, since they don't start with a dollar sign.
 The shell's syntax is different than Python's!

-[^fn9]: Using output redirection will create the specified destination file if it doesn't exist (and overwrite it if it does), but not any directories along the path.
+[^fn11]: Using output redirection will create the specified destination file if it doesn't exist (and overwrite it if it does), but not any directories along the path.
+To create a directory named \`data\` in your working directory, run \`mkdir data\`.

-[^fn10]: The file \`out.txt\` contains the first two lines that were printed when we originally ran \`python3 broken.py\`, which are the lines that the script wanted to print.
+[^fn12]: In the directory \`data\`, the file \`broken\_out.txt\` contains the first two lines that were printed when I ran \`python3 broken.py\`, which are the lines that the script wanted to print.
 The error message from the interpreter was still printed to the terminal.

-[^fn11]: It will list any file ending in \`.py\` as long as the string before these last three characters contains at least one instance of the letter \`e\`.
+[^fn13]: It will list any file ending in \`.py\` as long as the string before these last three characters contains at least one instance of the letter \`e\`.

-[^fn12]: It lists any file that ends in a two-character extension.
+[^fn14]: It lists any file that ends in a two-character extension.

-[^fn13]: Most RE libraries, including Python's, have been extended so that the patterns they match comprise more than the set of regular languages.
+[^fn15]: Most RE libraries, including Python's, have been extended so that the patterns they match comprise more than the set of regular languages.
 For an excellent (and more comprehensive) introduction to Python's \`re\` library, please read [A.M.
 Kuchling's "Regular Expression HOWTO" document](https://docs.python.org/3/howto/regex.html).

-[^fn14]: The RE \`\[a-z\]+\` matches one word, but the string \`this word\` contains two words.
+[^fn16]: The RE \`\[a-z\]+\` matches one word, but the string \`this word\` contains two words.
 The space character causes the RE to fail to match.

-[^fn15]: Not the string \`2+3\`, but strings like \`23\`, \`223\`, and any number containing a sequence of twos before a single concluding three.
+[^fn17]: Not the string \`2+3\`, but strings like \`23\`, \`223\`, and any number containing a sequence of twos before a single concluding three.

-[^fn16]: The script \`play.py\` uses the built-in \`input\` function.
+[^fn18]: Change what we assign the name \`p\` in our earlier exercise to assure yourself that the error disappears.

-[^fn17]: See Kuchling's article referenced earlier for the lengthy explanation of this phenomenon.
+[^fn19]: See Kuchling's article referenced earlier for the lengthy explanation of this phenomenon.

-[^fn18]: You specify the RE as \`\\\*\`.
-You'll get an error from the RE library if you responded with \`\*\`, which is the metacharacter without any proceeding character to modify.
-The RE input to \`play.py\` is like specifying a Python raw string.
+[^fn20]: You still type \`\\\*\` as the input to \`play.py\` since the \`input\` statement in its code effectively treats what you type like a raw string literal.

-[^fn19]: To see a full listing of the \`re\` library's flags, see [the description of the module contents](https://docs.python.org/3/library/re.html#contents-of-module-re).
+[^fn21]: To see a full listing of the \`re\` library's flags, see [the description of the module contents](https://docs.python.org/3/library/re.html#contents-of-module-re).

-[^fn20]: I'm taking you step-by-step through the development of a working RE, but it didn't go this way when I did this work.
+[^fn22]: I'm taking you step-by-step through the development of a working RE, but it didn't go this way when I did this work.
 I created what I thought might work, and then tried it on some examples.
 When it failed, I rethought the RE and tried again.
 Such is design work, as you know.

+[^fn23]: In many file systems, file and directory names can include other characters (e.g., a hyphen or a period).
+It's possible to extend \`get\_fname\` to handle names with these and other allowable characters, but I leave this as an exercise to the reader.

-[^fn21]: Take a moment to print \`string.punctuation\` and then consider which of these symbols you'd have to escape to put them in the RE.
+[^fn24]: Take a moment to print \`string.punctuation\` and then consider which of these symbols you'd have to escape to put them in the RE.
 Thank goodness for formatted strings.

-[^fn22]: In Python, you specify that you want to print to stderr by setting the optional parameter \`file\` to \`sys.stderr\`.
+[^fn25]: In Python, you specify that you want to print to stderr by setting the optional parameter \`file\` to \`sys.stderr\`.
 In other words, the \`sys\` module is where you find the definitions for \`sys.stdin\`, \`sys.stdout\`, and \`sys.stderr\`.

-[^fn23]: Where is the file size in the \`ls\` listing?
+[^fn26]: Where is the file size in the \`ls\` listing?
 It's the fifth column.
-For example, \`broken.py\` is 416 bytes.
+For example, \`broken.py\` is 431 bytes.

+[^fn27]: Feel free to ask a generative AI system like ChatGPT to explain this cryptic syntax.

-[^fn24]: There are three groups of rwx bits with each file.
+[^fn28]: There are three groups of rwx bits with each file.
 Starting from the left, the second through fourth bits state the permissions of the file's owner, which is typically the computer account under which the file was created.
 There's a lot encoded in these file permission bits, which you can start reading about in the Wikipedia article on [file-system permissions](https://en.wikipedia.org/wiki/File-system_permissions).

-[^fn25]: To no longer allow a file to be executed, you'd type \`chmod -x the\_file\`.
+[^fn29]: To no longer allow a file to be executed, you'd type \`chmod -x the\_file\`.

-[^fn26]: If the shell doesn't recognize the start of an executable file as information on how to execute the file, you'll probably get a cryptic error as it tries to interpret your file in an incorrect manner.
+[^fn30]: If the shell doesn't recognize the start of an executable file as information on how to execute the file, you'll probably get a cryptic error as it tries to interpret your file in an incorrect manner.